naushniki/qamail/readme.md

 QA Mail
 =============
-QA Mail lets you create unlimited number of disposable mailboxes and read letters that come into them.
+QA Mail lets you create unlimited number of disposable mailboxes and read letters in a cozy web-interface.
 It is useful for testing web applications that deal with e-mail.

 Live demo
 ------------